Native People of the Chesapeake

 It is a common misconception that Indians no longer live in the Chesapeake Bay region.
 There are tens of thousands of people in Virginia, Maryland, Delaware, Pennsylvania, and the District of Columbia who identify as American Indian.
 Chesapeake Bay American Indians are still here today.

 Today, the cultures of Virginia's tribes and descendant communities are vibrant and thriving, a testimony to the fortitude of their ancestors and their peoples' continuing determination to retain and reclaim their heritage.
-As of this writing, no Virginia tribe is yet to be acknowledged by the federal government.

 In the last census, more than 40,000 individuals in Maryland identified themselves as being American Indian or part American Indian.
 While pockets of American Indian tribes and groups cover both the eastern and western shores of Maryland, more than half of the state's native population lives near Baltimore and Washington, D.C.